-The same limitations of mean-field theory appear in network structures with non-random connectivity, such as lattice networks.
+The same limitations of mean-field theory appear in network structures with non-random connectivity, such as lattice networks, where nodes are arranged in a highly ordered geometric grid and connect only to their immediate spatial neighbors.
 For this reason, many applications require refining mean-field approaches to achieve more reliable forecasting.
 Previous extensions to mean-field theory, especially in the context of birth-death-movement models, have established a strong foundation for accurately predicting population dynamics on lattices by systematically including spatial correlations into the analysis~\cite{baker2010correcting, markham2013simplified}.
-Here, each lattice site can be either occupied $A$ or empty $\emptyset$.
-The allowed processes include: birth, where a cell can reproduce into an adjacent empty site $A+\emptyset \to A+A$; death, where a cell is removed, leaving an empty site $A\to\emptyset$; and movement, where a cell moves to a neighboring empty site $A+\emptyset \to \emptyset + A$.
-Of these, the birth and death processes can be directly mapped to infection $I+S\to I+I $ and recovery $I \to S$ events in \textit{SIS} dynamics, while cell movement is omitted.
-In this context, corrections to mean-field theory for \textit{SIS} processes can be derived under the assumption that the positions and connectivity of individuals remain invariant over time.
+In these works, each lattice site can be either occupied ($A$) or empty ($\emptyset$).
+The model permits three processes: birth, in which a cell reproduces into an adjacent empty site, $A+\emptyset \to A+A$; death, in which a cell is removed, leaving an empty site, $A \to \emptyset$; and movement, in which a cell moves to a neighboring empty site, $A\!+\!\emptyset \!\to\! \emptyset \!+\!
+A$.
+The birth and death processes map directly onto infection, $I+S \to I+I$, and recovery, $I \to S$, in SIS dynamics, while movement is neglected as we aim to derive corrections to mean-field theory for SIS processes.

-The infection process in network-based \textit{SIS} models relies on transmissions occurring exclusively across edges connecting susceptible and infected individuals.
-This local interaction structure makes it advantageous to formulate the dynamics directly in terms of the density of susceptible-infected pairs, $x_{SI}^{(1)}$, rather than only global densities~\cite{keeling_effects_1999}.
-Here and below, the superscript $1$ denotes distance-one adjacent lattice sites.
-Thus, the evolution equation for the infected fraction can be written as
+The infection process in network-based SIS models relies on transmissions occurring only across edges connecting susceptible and infected individuals.
+This local interaction structure makes it advantageous to formulate the dynamics directly in terms of the density of connected susceptible-infected pairs, $x_{SI}^{(1)}$, rather than only global densities~\cite{keeling_effects_1999}.
+Henceforth, the superscript $1$ denotes (distance-one) adjacent lattice sites.
+Thus, the evolution of $x_{I}$ satisfies

 To quantify deviations from mean-field predictions, we introduce pairwise correlation functions $F_{II}^{(1)}\!(t)$ and $F_{SI}^{(1)}\!(t)$, which measure the actual fractions of infected-infected and susceptible-infected pairs, compared to their mean-field values.
 More generally, for any network distance $r$, these are defined as